Friday, 6 Apr 2018 | 4 min read

 Gartner also expects that many of the 200 biggest companies in the world will use intelligent applications for improving customer experience, big data, and analysis.
 Having acquired AI startup DeepMind, Google is already trying to break new ground in the arena.
 But whether corporate giants investing billions into new technology is a good thing or a scary thing is yet to be revealed.

 While intelligent apps are only just starting to become widely available, their access and use should see acceleration over the next few years.
 Who knows what will happen?
 Will workplaces be entirely free of unnecessary distractions?
 Will smart assistants start fending off burglars from your home?
-Will apps not only read your emails, but also log in with your password and respond to them too?
+Are we going to see apps not only read your emails, but also log in with your password and respond to them too?
 Will they also file your tax returns?

 AI still has a long way to go in understanding the full complexity of the human mind.
 But the future of intelligent apps is potentially mind-blowing, on a consumer and business level.
 So, are they the new big thing?
 As far as we’re concerned, they are definitely a contender.